Richard Herring: Solo work

 In August and September 2015, he performed all 11 of his previous one man shows, plus a new one, Happy Now?, at the Leicester Square Theatre over the course of six weekends in a season called "The Twelve Shows of Herring".
 Happy Now? was taken on a 50-plus date UK tour between October 2015 and June 2016.
 His 2017 tour show was called Richard Herring — The Best.
 His 2017 Edinburgh Fringe show is called "Oh Frig, I'm 50!"
 This was taken on a UK tour in the Spring of 2018.

 In 2020, Herring was a contestant on the tenth series of Taskmaster.
 He was the series' eventual winner.
 Herring later returned to compete against fellow winners Ed Gamble, Kerry Godliman, Liza Tarbuck and Lou Sanders for the second "Champion of Champions" special, which he also won.

 In May 2024 he began a tour of a new stand up show, 'Can I Have My Ball Back?' based on his experience of testicular cancer.
 A second leg of the tour began on 31 January 2025.

+In 2026, he was a contestant in The Great Stand Up to Cancer Bake Off.

+In April 2026 he appeared as Frank in a production of Educating Rita at the Queen Mother Theatre in Hitchin.

+In 2026, Herring was announced as a contestant in The Great Celebrity Pottery Throw Down.